alter-at-sps/jumpcutter-mp/README.md

 Changes and additions:
 - Descresed Memory Usage by using an Shared Audio Buffers
 - Parallelized phasevocoding and fading
+- Voice Activity Detector (WebRTC) support for removing non-voice audio (must enable in flags)

 May add in the future:
-- Voice recognition and By-Voice Cutting mode (eg. to avoid background music or audio preventing speedups where wanted)
+- Smarter (and possibly slower) VAD which can separate and ignore background music and noise.

 ## Installing dependencies
 To install the python libaries this script depends on, simply run `pip install requirements.txt`.